mr-circuit/mr-circuit.github.io/pages/index.md

 * A Programmer rather than A Coder 👨‍💻
 * A Musicophile 🎧

-## Without music, life would be a mistake.
-Here you can see what I'm listening
+## Without music🎶, life would be a mistake🙃, see what I'm listening🎧
 <ul id="tracklist" ></ul>

 <script>